fossabot/wordpress-plugin/README.md

 ## Local development

-The easiest way to develop on WordPress locally is to use "Local by Flywheel".
-To get setup:
+The easiest way to develop on WordPress locally is to use "Local by Flywheel" which uses Docker behind the scenes and provides a super easy UI to get setup.
+To get started:

 -   Install [Local by Flywheel](https://local.getflywheel.com)
 -   Create a new WordPress site in Local